BPMinaker/EoM_samples/README.md

 12. disk model. the simple rolling disk, well studied in the literature
 13. pendulum model.
 A single body supported by a massless wire, from Anderson's Engineering Dynamics
 14. bricard model.
 A famous complicated 3D 5 body mechanism, has redundant constraints, but still moves, small motions only
 15. rotor stator model.
-A benchmark from the literature
+A benchmark from the literature, see Negrut and Ortiz 2006 paper
 16. spining top model.
 A classic problem in dynamics
+17. Euler beam element model.
+EoM allows you to include beams with or without mass in your models